Hanson-Research-Lab/TRI_STILT/README.md

         1. Not yet accounting for leap year
         2. csv is a workable output
         3. This is still a slow process.
 Needs acceleration for large batches to not create a bottleneck.
 Consider join instead of merge within make_stilt_outputs.py or a better method for compression of data into a single UT_exposure dataframe.
+        4. The footprint files export ppm/flux, summed over the total simulation window timing.
+When we multiply by lbs/day this gives the mixing ratio.
+I am not sure that units work particularly well for validation.
+SO THIS IS SOMETHING THAT SHOULD BE LOOKED AT AGAIN.
     - **Makefile Command:** `make stilt_input`
     - **Inputs:**
         1. _stilt netcdf file path_ - file path to folder of STILT footprints (netcdf .nc format)